f5devcentral/f5-distributed-cloud-labs-101/docs/lab4/tcplb.rst

 - Select Type of Origin Server: IP address of Origin Server on given Sites
 - Enter ip: 10.1.1.4
 - Site: [unique name]-udf
+- Select Network on this site: Outside Network

+Under "List of Health Checks" select the option to create a new Health Check

+- Name: backend-tcp-health-check
+- Health Check: TCP Healthcheck

+You wil then need to click on configure under "TCP Health Check" followed by "Apply".

+Then click on "Continue" to finish creating the Health Check.

 After creating the new pool you select the newly created pool.